 Frontenac Paramedics - A Plan for the Future

-Frontenac Paramedics serve more than 164,000 residents across almost 4,000 sq/km of Eastern Ontario.
+Frontenac Paramedics serve more than 171,000 residents across almost 4,000 sq/km of Eastern Ontario.
 About 150 Paramedics and a fleet of 17 ambulances (12 of which are in service at peak times) from seven stations attend some 23,000 calls per year.
-Response times and the other numbers we use to measure our performance over time meet or exceed pre-pandemic provincial guidelines and are competitive among those of other Paramedic services in Ontario.
+Response times and the other numbers we use to measure our performance are competitive among those of other Paramedic services in Ontario.
 Even though patients are often living their very worst days when they meet and interact with Paramedics, we measure a 99.9 percent satisfaction rate among those we serve.

 It’s a record of which we are individually and collectively proud.
 Virtually all that success is due to the individual contributions of Paramedics and the direct care they provide on-scene.
 Ours is a group of dedicated and highly trained women and men working together under sometimes very difficult conditions to help people solve big, life-threatening, problems.

 Another part of our success involves putting time and resources into predicting, preparing for, and adapting to long-term change as it happens.
 We know for example that the population in our region, especially in the west end of Kingston, is increasing at a rate well beyond the national average.
-We also know that almost 70 percent of our patients are senior citizens and that the population as a whole is skewing older over time.
-Our most recent information predicts that the number of calls to Frontenac Paramedics is expected to rise by at least 4.5 percent every year for at least the next decade.
-There are already indications that we may exceed that rate, so we have approval to add eight new full-time paramedic positions and two new regular 12-hour paramedic shifts to the City of Kingston in 2023.
+We also know that 36 percent of our patients are over 75 and that the population as a whole is skewing older over time.
+Our most recent information predicts that the number of calls to Frontenac Paramedics is expected to rise by at least four percent every year for at least the next decade.
+There are already indications that we may exceed that rate.

 We know that vehicles, buildings, and equipment age, become obsolete and need to be continually maintained, refreshed, and eventually replaced.
-We're building a new Frontenac Paramedics station in 2023 on Frontenac County campus just north of 401 at Kingston.
+We opened a new Frontenac Paramedics station in 2024 on Frontenac County campus just north of 401 at Kingston.
 Plans are underway for another one in the west end of Kingston in the next couple of years.

 The closest available paramedic crew to any given emergency responds no matter where they're stationed.
 In times of high demand in the city, that means crews stationed in rural areas are likely to be drawn to Kingston.
 These added new resources and facilities will serve Kingston residents as the city grows and they will also serve residents outside the city by keeping paramedic crews in rural areas more often.